Last updated June 10, 2020

 It’s common practice for recruiters to conduct a phone screening “interview” before inviting the individual into the office—or during current times, onto a Zoom call.
 The reason for this is to ensure that nobody’s time is wasted.
 For the most part, you’d be given advance notice of then the phone interview would talk place, but even if you don’t, it’s good practice to do the following:

 Often times, people don’t prepare for interviews because they feel like they’re very sociable & they know how to handle themselves.
 The problem is that people do not rehearse common interview questions, & then when it’s time to answer those questions, they’re stuttering, frazzled, & unsure of how to positively sell their skills.
 Prior to the interview, be well-rehearsed (without sounding like a robot) & familiarize yourself with how you would answer these questions:

 In addition to practicing interview questions, also take some time to research the company.
 Definitely do not bring up anything controversial, but be familiar with:

-Finally, be sure to do thorough research regarding pay--the industry standard + location.
+Be sure to do thorough research regarding pay—the industry standard + location.
 Keep in mind that the values of a salary are not the only component of a compensation package.
 Also consider things like paid time off, benefits, schedule flexibility, & so much more.
-When you are asked about your expected pay, provide them with a rider range.
-In addition, if you need more time to consider, definitely voice that.
+When you are asked about your expected pay, do your best to never give exact numbers; if they insist, provide them with a range.

 During the Interview